peterdieleman/papermod/content/posts/linux/battery-saving.md

    follow the instructions
    [here](https://github.com/AdnanHodzic/auto-cpufreq#installing-auto-cpufreq).
 4. Run `sudo auto-cpufreq --install`
-5. Back-up your tlp configuration by running:\
+5. Back-up your TLP configuration by running:\
    `cp /etc/tlp.conf ~/tlp.conf`.[^5]
-6. Check that both tlp and auto-cpufreq are installed correctly.
+6. Check that both TLP and auto-cpufreq are installed correctly.
    1. Restart your laptop.
 Open a terminal.
-   2. Check that tlp is enabled by running:\
+   2. Check that TLP is enabled by running:\
       `tlp-stat -c`.\
       The very first line should contain:\
       `TLP_ENABLE="1"`.\